 Diana, Princess of Wales, was a naïve young woman with no practical understanding about day-to-day life as a member of the Royal Family.
-Her mother-in-law encouraged Diana to consider her as Diana's mentor.
+Her mother-in-law encouraged Diana to consider her as Diana's mentor in adjusting to the dynamics of being a Royal.